quixio/quix-docs/docs/platform/intro.md

 [**Stream Writer API**](../apis/streaming-writer-api/intro.md): helps you send any data to a Kafka topic in Quix using HTTP.
-This API handles encryption, serialisation and conversion to the Quix SDK format ensuring efficiency and performance of down-stream processing regardless of the data source.
+This API handles encryption, serialization and conversion to the Quix SDK format ensuring efficiency and performance of down-stream processing regardless of the data source.